 Test Cases For Reset Password Or Test Cases For Change Password: Password reset test cases were asked in the interview for candidates with one year of experience.
-This question was sent to me on my Twitter, so I decided to write a post about it.
-I will list some of the typical test scenarios you can use to test the password reset page.
+This question was sent to me on my Twitter, so I wrote a post about it.
+I will list some typical test scenarios you can use to test the password reset page.

-Considering the question is perfect to go with the login page test cases, you may want to pick a mail system to make your test cases specific and unique.
+Considering the question is perfect for the login page test cases, you may want to pick a mail system to make your test cases specific and unique.
 In this post, I am using the Outlook mail service for writing the test case.
 There is a high chance that the system will change shortly on password-changing methods.

 |Post On:||Test Case For Password Reset|